30% of shoppers interact with an onsite search (Moz, 2017), yet many eCommerce sites take this hard-working tool for granted.

 Successfully moving users through the customer journey relies on creating a seamless user experience.

-And when users have grown accustomed to the speed and accuracy of Google’s search experience, the bar for your site search is set pretty high.
+And when users have grown accustomed to the speed and accuracy of Google’s search experience, the bar for your eCommerce onsite search engine is set pretty high.

 Generating fast, relevant results will increase customer confidence in your site and encourage them to purchase.